 Anna Grichting is an architect, urbanist, and musician at Bordermeetings Switzerland and graduated with a Doctor of Design in Urbanism from Harvard University.
 She is a specialist in sustainable Urbanism and border landscapes.
-Anna is sharing the professional journey that brought her around the world and her passion for music.
+Anna is part of the BLT Built Design Awards jury panel and is sharing the professional journey that brought her around the world and her passion for music.

 Could you tell us a little about yourself?
 Where are you from?

-I was born in Geneva Switzerland and lived in England and Ireland as a child and young girl.
+I was born in Geneva, Switzerland, and lived in England and Ireland as a child and young girl.
 My Swiss ancestors are from a mountain village in the Valais, and my mother was born in Berlin.
-I studied and practiced architecture in Geneva and went to Boston to undertake my Doctor of Design.
+I studied and practised architecture in Geneva and went to Boston to undertake my Doctor of Design.
 After working for the Aga Khan Award for Architecture in Geneva, I taught architecture and urbanism in Qatar for seven years, and I am now back in Geneva working as a consultant, researcher, and designer on various projects.
-I like to sing, to ski, to swim (I swim all year round in Lake Geneva) and I am inspired by contemporary art and nature.
+I like to sing, ski, swim (I swim all year round in Lake Geneva), and I am inspired by contemporary art and nature.

 Why have you chosen to study Urbanism?